 RankBrain does not need a human to push a button somewhere to update itself, by its very nature it will do that by itself.
-This is a fundamental shift, and some have compared it to a toddler in its infancy, well AI and ML (machine learning) are in its infancy, but RankBrain, like all AI systems will learn and get better over time, at least in theory, I can’t say I see an awful lot of getting better just yet.
+This is a fundamental shift, and some have compared it to a toddler in its infancy, well AI and ML (machine learning) are in their infancy, but RankBrain, like all AI systems, will learn and get better over time, at least in theory, I can’t say I see an awful lot of getting better just yet.

-What does RankBrain actually do
+What does RankBrain actually do?

-RankBrain is initially and primarily concerned with what we call long tail queries, these may be ambiguous and previously impossible to be “understood” by a computer system.
+RankBrain is initially and primarily concerned with what we call long-tail queries, these may be ambiguous and previously impossible to be “understood” by a computer system.
 RankBrain is also concerned with never seen before queries or queries Google has never come across before.